getgrav/grav-learn/user/pages/02.content/02.headers/docs.md

 template: custom
 ```

-As explained in [the previous chapter](content-pages), the template from the theme that is used to render a page is based on the filename of the `.md` file.
+As explained in [the previous chapter][contentpages], the template from the theme that is used to render a page is based on the filename of the `.md` file.
 So a file called `default.md`, will use the `default` template in the active theme.
 You can of course override this behavior by simply setting the `template` variable in the header and choosing a different template.
 In the example above, the page will use the `custom` template from the theme.
 This variable exists because you may need to change the template of a page programatically from a plugin.

 ### Taxonomy